vittalpai/fetch-crdb-deployment/README.md

 ./fetch_cluster_details.sh
 ```

-5. Follow the prompts to enter the base URL along with User crederntials.
+5. Follow the prompts to enter the base URL along with User credentials.

 6. The script generates and saves the CRDB deployment information into `crdb_details.json`.